The Fun - The Challenge - The Experience

 Safety in Focus

 The Gulf of the Farallones is a serious venue, with sometimes seriously rough conditions, and it’s important for boats and crew to be well-prepared to tackle the conditions and events that can occur.
 The Doublehanded Farallones Race has seen its fair share of fatal and near fatal incidents through its history.
 Unfortunately, that includes four lives lost in a big storm in the 1982 race, one life lost in 1984 after a boat broke apart on the way back from the islands, and one life lost in 1999 after both crew members on a boat were washed overboard.
-There have also been several dramatic rescues, often by fellow racers, after serious incidents (capsizes, pitch-poles, big waves, and crew overboard events).
+There have also been several dramatic rescues, often by fellow racers, after serious incidents (capsizes, pitch-poles, big waves, crew overboard events, and in the rough 2024 race, a dismasting).
 And there have been several cases of serious equipment failures, including multiple incidents of lost steering and one lost keel.
 Southeast Farallon Island was also tragically the site of the Low Speed Chase Incident in the 2012 OYRA Full Crew Farallones Race, where five lives were lost in the surf.

-In the interest of safety, the 2024 Offshore Safety Equipment Requirements are in effect.
-Additional safety requirements are also listed in the NOR and Sailing Instructions.
+In the interest of safety, the 2025 YRA Offshore Safety Equipment Requirements are in effect.
+Specifics on the safety requirements are listed in the Notice of Race.

 Note that BAMA offers alternative solutions to allow certain boats to participate (e.g. for monohulls without lifelines, or for lifelines not meeting OYRA requirements, or to solve other issues for certain trailerable boats).
-Important: For the 2024 season, AIS transponders are now required for offshore races, but for the 2024 Doublehanded Farallones Race, we will allow any Jibeset-supported tracker, including the cellphone based Traccar app, for boats that have not yet installed AIS transponders.
+Important: Since the 2024 season, AIS transponders have been required for offshore races, and with the 2025-2028 Racing Rules of Sailing, AIS transponders are required to be transmitting throughout the race.

-BAMA carefully monitors the fleet during the race, and has radio check-in procedures for all boats left on the course after dark (except those that have AIS transponders where we can see their forward progress.)
-We also have a partnership with the San Francisco Ham Radio Club to ensure extended VHF radio coverage for the race track.
+BAMA carefully monitors the fleet during the race, and has radio check-in procedures for all boats left on the course after dark that are beyond reception range for AIS.
+We also have a partnership with the San Francisco Radio Club to ensure extended VHF radio coverage for the race track.

 BAMA also offers regular training events on how to handle adverse situations, including live crew overboard training, and training on emergency steering.